guessty/next-afterburner/README.md

-# next-firebase-starter
+# next-firestack

-A highly opinionated starter kit for rapid development of production sites.
+A highly opinionated boilerplate for rapid development of production sites using NextJS and Firebase.

 ## The Problem